 Don’t have plans for spring break?
-Join Chemeketa’s team to Nicaragua this school year!
-Expect a rewarding trip that mixes study, service, and travel.
-You will spend winter term studying International Development, and then travel to an AMOS compound in Managua, Nicaragua over spring break.
-While in Nicaragua, students will do health-related service in the local villages with AMOS.
-The Nicaraguan based humanitarian agency provides health services and health education and has built strong community ties that have endured over many years.
-Expect to build relationships with the locals while assembling water filters, eating community dinner, and playing games with the children.
+Join Chemeketa’s team to Belize this school year!
+Expect a rewarding program that mixes study, service, and travel.
+Students will spend winter term studying International Development.
+While in Belize students will do Environmental and cultural conservation related service projects in the local villages with TIDE.

 *Cost subject to change depending on airfare.

 Applications are now open for the 2019-20 school year

 Application Deadline: November 22, 2019

 Travel dates: Spring Break, March 19 - March 29, 2020

 Education Across Borders